Germany's coalition collapses dramatically. Scholz plans to lead with a minority government

-The three remaining ministers of the Free Democrats resigned in response, leading to the downfall of the government coalition.
-Scholz is expected to lead the country with a minority government, but the opposition is calling for an immediate no-confidence vote.
+A meeting with Merz and Scholz at the chancellery around noontime Thursday about a possible date for the next election ended after less than an hour with Merz leaving without commenting on the talks.

-But early Thursday, Transport Minister Volker Wissing from the Free Democrats unexpectedly took back last night's resignation and told reporters that after talking to Scholz, he had decided to stay on as minister and leave the party instead.
+Later on Thursday, President Frank-Walter Steinmeier gave fired Finance Minister Lindner and two other Free Democrats officials who had resigned — Research Minister Bettina Stark-Watzinger and Justice Minister Marco Buschmann — their certificates of dismissal.

-Lindner will receive his certificate of dismissal from President Frank-Walter Steinmeier on Thursday afternoon and, to ensure a smooth transition, a successor will likely be named right after.
-German news agency dpa reported that Jörg Kukies, an economic adviser to Scholz, will become the next finance minister.
+Transport Minister Volker Wissing, who is also with the Free Democrats, said that after talks with Scholz, he had decided to stay in office and instead leave the party.
+Scholz asked him to add the justice ministry to his portfolio.

-The posts of the research and justice ministers who resigned may also be filled Thursday, dpa reported.
+Steinmeier also appointed Jörg Kukies, an economic adviser to Scholz, as finance minister.
+Agriculture Minister Cem Özdemir from the Greens agreed to take on the research ministry.

-Scholz announced late Wednesday that he would seek a vote of confidence on Jan.
-15 that he said might lead to an early election as soon as March — which otherwise would have been be due next September.
+Scholz had announced late Wednesday that he would seek a vote of confidence on Jan.
+15 that he said might lead to an early election, perhaps as soon as March.
+The vote had otherwise been due next September.

-Scholz had accused Lindner of breaching his trust and publicly calling for a fundamentally different economic policy, including what the chancellor said would be tax cuts worth billions for a few top earners while at the same time cutting pensions for all retirees.
+After firing his finance minister, the chancellor had accused Lindner of breaching his trust and publicly calling for a fundamentally different economic policy, including what Scholz said would be tax cuts worth billions for a few top earners while at the same time cutting pensions for all retirees.

 “That is not decent,” Scholz said.

-“The coalition no longer has a majority in the German Bundestag, and we therefore call on the chancellor (...) to call a vote of confidence immediately, or at the latest by the beginning of next week.”
+“The coalition no longer has a majority in the German Bundestag, and we therefore call on the chancellor ... to call a vote of confidence immediately, or at the latest by the beginning of next week,” Merz said.

 “We simply cannot afford to have a government without a majority in Germany for several months now, and then campaign for several more months, and then possibly conduct coalition negotiations for several weeks," Merz added.